gchase/re-compare/README.md

 _hard_shallow
 _hard_deep
 ```
 Each file holds one regex pattern per line.
-These patterns can be either in exteded regex patterns, or with any pattern that the `regex_converter` module can convert to extended regex patterns
+These patterns can be either in exteded regex patterns, or in any regex syntax that the `regex_converter` module can convert to extended regex patterns
 - The text subdirectory has a similar structure to the regex dir.
 However, the text subdirectory can either be empty, in which case the text files will be downloaded from a url specified in the local config file and proccessed using the `_pre_processing.sh` script.
 In our example the text sub dir might look like this:
 ```bash
 $ ls task_name/text